ilujade/Le_Basculement/README-en.md

 A man brought us the dishes.
 At first, the atmosphere was very silent.
 I felt that Ben had something to tell me but did not know where to start.
 Then, after a moment, he put his cutlery on the table and looked at me:
 \- Rey, you were awesome against Snoke's guards.
 However, you still have a lot to learn about the fight.
 On the Force.
 Let me teach you.
 What was he saying?
 He wanted to teach me the fight? the Force?
 He wanted me to become his apprentice? that I switch too?
 For the fight, I would not say no to him.
 But the dark side, never.
-\- Rey, do not worry.
+\- Rey, don't worry.
 I know what you think.
 I will teach you the fight.
 I will teach you the Force.
 But I will respect your choice on the dark side.
 What he had just said relieved me.
 But I should be careful.
 That he did not do it without my knowledge, like what I was trying to do with him.
 \- Ok, Ben.
-I do not m...
+I don't m...

 A sizzle stopped me.
 At the end of the table, a hologram appeared.
 It was an officer, embarrassed.
 \- Supreme Leader, please forgive me for interrupting your meal, but the situation of the ship in distress has just worsened, he announced hastily.